-Eligible studies are RCTs that examine the effectiveness of yoga compared to control or another intervention.
-As per Cochrane recommendations, NRSIs are only eligible for inclusion for certain populations, settings or outcomes that may be more appropriately- or more feasibly- evaluated using NRSIs (38).
+Eligible studies are RCTs that examine the effectiveness of Tai Chi compared to control or another intervention.
+As per Cochrane recommendations, NRSIs are only eligible for inclusion for certain populations, settings or outcomes that may be more appropriately or more feasibly evaluated using NRSI (55).
 The relevant populations, settings or outcomes will be determined via a blinded approach as specified in Sections 3.1.2 and 3.1.4.

 The primary study of interest is an RCT.
-Cluster-randomised trials and crossover trials are also eligible for inclusion, and will be analysed using methods appropriate to the design (see Section 3.3.9) (42).
+Cluster-randomised trials and crossover trials are also eligible for inclusion, and will be analysed using methods appropriate to the design (see Section 3.3.9) (59).
 If the method of randomisation is not specifically stated, or not strictly random, then the study will be judged to be pseudorandomised.
 Pseudorandomised controlled trials will be evaluated alongside RCTs, with methods of randomisation examined in the risk of bias assessment and any concerns about risk of bias addressed in the synthesis.

-For certain populations and/or outcomes (see Sections 3.1.2 and 3.1.4), NRSIs with design features as outlined in Table 1 are also eligible for inclusion.
-For NRSIs to be eligible for inclusion, the minimum design features include:
+For certain populations and/or outcomes (see Sections 3.1.2 and 3.1.4) NRSIs with design features as outlined in Table 1 are also eligible for inclusion.
+To be eligible for inclusion, the minimum design features of the NRSI include: